 Is CBD Oil Legal in All 50 States?

-Since the laws guiding the use, possession and sales of pure CBD oil products vary from one state to the next, we’ll look into which states CBD laws are either strange, or don’t permit the possession or use of CBD products.
+Since the federal government made laws guiding the use, possession and sales of pure CBD oil products, many states simply followed suit with their own state laws.
+Although these laws may vary (slightly) from one state to the next, they are all basically the same these days.
+We’ll look into which states CBD laws are either strange, or don’t permit the possession or use of CBD products.

 What we have here is both a federal law, and state laws, that might conflict.
 All of them go over CBD oil use and whether or not it is legal to possess CBD oil.
 Thankfully, 95% of states all agree with the federal law that CBD oil is legal.